 RFC5421.RcptTo, but there is no practical use-case for that.

 This is an optional address that can be defined in the email message headers.
 The header is

 Reply-To and can contain exactly one email address.

-This address is used when an organisation prefers any follow-ups to a message to be handled by a certain person or department.
+This address is used when an organization prefers any follow-ups to a message to be handled by a certain person or department.

 RFC5322.ReplyTo address is not set, it will use the

 The following addresses may be added to the email headers by email servers during transport, they are used for troubleshooting:

 As we explained an email can travel through multiple servers before it reaches the inbox of the recipient.
 Each server discards the SMTP envelope and creates a new one for the next hop.

 If, at some point the message cannot reach the next hop, it will be sent back to the previous server using the